tharumbun/cambopedia/src/content/posts/siem-reap-floating-village.md

 Unforgettable Perspective – Leave with images that tell stories — and a deeper appreciation of how diverse life can be.

-![Siem Reap's floating village](https://im.cambopedia.com/wp-content/uploads/2025/07/siem_reap_floating_village21-scaled.jpg)
+![Siem Reap's floating village](https://im.cambopedia.com/wp-content/uploads/2025/07/siem_reap_floating_village21-scaled.jpg) Golden Hour Magic – The floating village turns magical at sunset — a dream for landscape and travel photographers.